 - One-to-one coaching via a secure email system.

 - Information, advice and support resources on topics such as: well-being, work-life balance, workload problems, stress management, coping with bereavement, and dealing with difficult people.

 - Financial assistance: a needs-based grants and loans programme.

 - Money management advice: individually tailored strategies to address financial difficulties, restructure debt and secure benefits.

-UCU members are entitled to offset a proportion of subscriptions paid against tax paid (less any voluntary contribution made to the Education Support Partnership).
+UCU members are entitled to offset a proportion of subscriptions paid against tax paid.
+For details, please visit the UCU national website.